By Andreas Voniatis

 Engagement reflects how well content captures interest in conversational search, while authority builds through consistent recognition and trusted context.
 Together, they show that performance in GEO is increasingly defined by presence and perception rather than position.

-What Challenge Did You Face Working With Your Generative Engine Optimization Agency?
+What Challenges Do Businesses Face Working With Their Generative Engine Optimization Agency?

 50% of business leaders say that slow results were a minor challenge when working with their GEO agency